"Beauty, Brains, and Business" Entrepreneur Grants and Scholarships

 With the state of the economy, it has become more important than ever for women to open up and prosper in their own businesses.
 More frequently within the past few decades, women have been leaving behind their stay-at-home parent roles and replacing (sometimes combining) them with their own independent business ventures.

 However, obtaining funding for these new business ventures can be a frustrating process.
-We at The Artemis Collections strive to encourage women forward by making our business and education a priority.
+We strive to encourage women forward by making business and education a priority.

 Things To Do Before You Start Looking For Funding